 Self-archiving serves as a handy way to save all one’s own publications on one place, usually in the repository of one’s own university.
 The links to the self-archived publications are – after the embargo set by the publisher – available in the research portal of the university through the researcher’s own profile.
 Thanks to this, the researcher does not necessarily need to maintain a publication list separately on his homepage or with another service.

 The publication information that has been recorded in the publication archives is transferred to international research information collecting services with a broader reach, such as the OpenAIRE portal of the EU.
+(Read more: Visibility of publications on the web is enhanced by harvesting of repositories.)

 7. Research results will be used more widely